-A concept inspired by the best practices in organic horticulture and vocational education and training.
+A concept inspired by the best practices in organic farming and vocational education and training.

 We provide organic horticulture training programmes in collaboration with local vocational education schools, horticulture companies and other relevant stakeholders.